Tymec/GoogleDriveBackup/README.md

 <br>
 ### config.ini usage:
 ```
 You can add as many jobs as you want.
 Section names needs to be JOB_#.
-Use template.ini for reference.
+Use default 'config.ini' for reference.
 Each job needs to have these three options: NAME, PATH and REMOTE:
 - NAME          = Name of the job           (ex.
 Users Backup)
 - PATH          = Path to backup from       (ex.
 C:\Users)